Automattic/wp-calypso/client/state/plugins/installed/README.md

 Returns the state of the network request for fetching all available plugins on all Jetpack sites of the current user.

-### `getPlugins( state: Object, siteIds: Array, pluginFilter: Object )`
+### `getFilteredAndSortedPlugins( state: Object, siteIds: Array, pluginFilter: Object )`

 Get plugins installed on a list of sites (can also be just one site, but it should still be an array).
 Each plugin returned also lists the sites it's installed on in a `sites` property.
-Can be filtered by `active`, `inactive`, `updates`.
+Can be filtered by `active`, `inactive`, `updates` and is sorted alphabetically by lowercase plugin slug.

 ### `getPluginsWithUpdates( state: Object, siteIds: Array )`